Skip to main content

 • grinding

-The grinding aspect of the game is often described as tedious and repetitive, with inconsistent checkpoints that can lead to frustrating backtracking.
-While some players appreciate the potential for short bursts of flow state enhanced by the music, many find the overall experience boring and reliant on monotonous tasks.
-The enjoyment of the game seems to hinge on one's tolerance for grinding and the balance of engaging versus tedious levels.
+The grinding aspect of the game is often described as tedious and repetitive, with inconsistent checkpoint systems that can lead to frustrating backtracking.
+While some players appreciate the flow state achieved through short bursts of gameplay and enjoyable music, many find the experience boring and overly reliant on monotonous tasks.
+A better balance of engaging puzzles could enhance the overall experience.

 • “It's got some neat music, but it is easily the most tedious and boring game I've played recently.”